State Law Protection

 The main advantage of the FCCPA is its scope:

 • Original Creditors: The federal FDCPA usually doesn't apply to the company you originally borrowed from (e.g., Chase, Citibank).
 The FCCPA DOES.
+For a deeper dive into federal protections, see our comprehensive FDCPA guide.

 • Punitive Damages: The FCCPA allows judges to award punitive damages to punish the collector for egregious conduct.